Allan-Nava/iOSMVP/README.md

 Now the viewController is considered as a view. which means it will include only the view related code, nothing more. and all logic will be implemented in the presenter.
 Then components description becomes as the following :

-<b>View</b> : The view now consists of both views and view controllers, with all UI setup and events.
+- View : The view now consists of both views and view controllers, with all UI setup and events.
-Presenter : The presenter will be in charge of all the logic , including responding to user actions and updating the UI (via delegate). and the most important is that our presenter will not be UIKit dependent. which means well isolated, hence easily testable ;)
+- Presenter : The presenter will be in charge of all the logic , including responding to user actions and updating the UI (via delegate). and the most important is that our presenter will not be UIKit dependent. which means well isolated, hence easily testable ;)
-Model : the model role will be exactly the same
+- Model : the model role will be exactly the same

 It’s important to note that MVP uses passive View pattern. it means all the actions will be forwarded to the presenter.
 Which will trigger the ui updates using delegates. so the view will only passe actions and listen to the presenter updates.